deepa1922/Madhav-Store-Analysis/README.md

 - Assisting Madhav Store in tracking and analyzing online sales across India.

 ## 📌Key Steps:
-- 1)Data Import: Imported data from a CSV file.
+1. Data Import: Imported data from a CSV file.
-- 2)Power Query Editor: Explored options like adding columns, changing data types, and advanced grouping for effective data manipulation.
+2. Power Query Editor: Explored options like adding columns, changing data types, and advanced grouping for effective data manipulation.
-3)Data and Model View: Used Model View to establish crucial relationships for analysis.
+3. Data and Model View: Used Model View to establish crucial relationships for analysis.
-4)Report View: Created a dashboard using various charts, employing time-saving features like text boxes for titles, and utilizing format painter for consistency.
+4. Report View: Created a dashboard using various charts, employing time-saving features like text boxes for titles, and utilizing format painter for consistency.

 ## 𝐏𝐫𝐨𝐣𝐞𝐜𝐭 𝐋𝐞𝐚𝐫𝐧𝐢𝐧𝐠𝐬:-
 • Created an interactive dashboard to track and analyze online sales data.